chunwei-07/personal-financial-tracker/README.md

 # Personal Financial Tracker

 A full-stack, self-hosted web application designed for simple and private personal finance tracking.
-This application allows you to manage transactions across multiple accounts, categorize your spending and income, and visualize your financial habits through interactive reports, all while keeping your data securely on your local machine.
+This application allows you to manage transactions across multiple accounts, track account balances, monitor your net worth, automate recurring entries, and budget your spending, all while keeping your data securely on your local machine.

 ## ✨ Features

 *   **Secure & Private:** All financial data is stored in a local SQLite database file.
-No data is ever sent over the Internet.
+No data is ever sent over the internet.
-*   **Multiple Accounts:** Track finances across different sources such as Bank Accounts, Cash, and E-wallets.
 *   **Transaction Management:** Full CRUD (Create, Read, Update, Delete) functionality for all your transactions (Expenses, Income, and Transfers).
-*   **Dynamic Categories:** Create, edit, and delete your own custom categories for both income and expenses.
+*   **Dynamic Management:** Create, edit, and delete your own custom **Accounts** and **Categories** directly from the UI.
+*   **Interactive Dashboard:**
-*   **Interactive Dashboard:** Get an at-a-glance view of your current account balances.
+    *   Get an at-a-glance view of all your current **Account Balances**.
+    *   Track your overall **Net Worth** with a historical line chart that updates daily.
+    *   Monitor your monthly spending with a dynamic **Budgeting** overview.
+*   **Intelligent Recurring Transactions:**
+    *   Define recurring income (e.g., Salary) and expenses (e.g., Rent, Subscriptions).
+    *   The system automatically checks on startup and creates any due transactions for the month.
+    *   It's smart enough to **not** create a duplicate if you've already manually entered a transaction in the same category for that month.
 *   **Advanced Reporting:**
     *   Filter transactions by date range and type.
     *   Visualize spending/income breakdown with a dynamic Pie Chart.
     *   Analyze trends over time with a monthly summary Bar Chart.
-*   **Pagination:** Smoothly navigate through long lists of transactions.
+*   **Pagination:** Smoothly navigate through long lists of transactions on the Home and Reports pages.
 *   **Single-Click Launch:** Includes a Windows Batch script to start the server and open the application with one click.

 ## 📸 Screenshots